-- May have several different meanings and usages in just one region of France.
+- It may have several different meanings and usages in just one region of France.

-- Place that word against the linguistic background of other French-speaking countries in Africa, for example.
+- So, place that word against the linguistic background of other French-speaking countries in Africa.

 - And you might find that it has an entirely different set of meanings.